About Sprinturf

 Where the people who plan fields actually meet.

-Hosted in February 2026 in Chattanooga, the Healthy Spaces Council convenes athletic directors, parks directors, architects, and PlayCore brands to advance evidence-based community-recreation practice aligned with PlayCore's CORE framework.
+Hosted in February 2026 in Chattanooga, the Healthy Spaces Council convenes architects, engineers, general contractors, and PlayCore brands for in-depth discussion on the future of sports field design and construction.